sveinpg/build-your-own-react/README.md

 It will be very advantageous to defer the actual rendering until after we are done updating state in all components.
 We can do this by wrapping `ReactDOM.render()` in a `setTimeout`.

-:trophy: Implement a re-render function in ReactDOM and call this from the `setState` function.
+:trophy: Implement a re-render function `_reRender` in ReactDOM and call this from the `setState` function.
 The re-render function should call `setTimeout` with `ReactDOM.render` as its callback function.

 :bulb: Timeouts in JS are only guaranteed to not run _sooner_ than requested, but they _may_ run later.